UCSB-CS56-M16/UCSB-CS56-M16.github.io/_lab/lab02.md

    at the top, put both pair partner's names (if you prefer you may use first name last initial, e.g. Selena G., Justin T.)
 5. In that file, using Markdown formatting, write answers to the questions here: [M16_lab02.md instructions](M16_lab02).
 6. Commit that file to the forked repo, then do a pull request back to the UCSB-CS56-Project repo you forked from.
-7. Once you've done the pull request, record that you've done the pull request on Gauchospace, following the instructions there.
+7. Once you've done the pull request, record that you've done the pull request on Gauchospace, following the instructions [here](https://gauchospace.ucsb.edu/courses/mod/assign/view.php?id=614894).

 Then you are finished with lab02, and your first encounter with legacy code.